zigzaga00/beowulf-cv/README.md

 a cv for beowulf :crown:

-to see a rendered version your browser please click [here](https://zigzaga00.github.io/beowulf-cv)
+to see a rendered version in your browser please click [here](https://zigzaga00.github.io/beowulf-cv)

 :cowboy_hat_face: